sufst/vcu-gui/README.md

 A warning will be generated when exporting if there is a major issue with the generated curve.

-## Throttle 'Dead-Zone'
+## Pedal 'Dead-Zone'
-The blue region at the left of the curve defines the 'dead-zone' for the throttle.
+The blue region at the left of the curve defines the 'dead-zone' for the pedal.
 An input in this region will produce no output torque from the motor.
-A small dead-zone is required to guarantee that the car will not move when the throttle is fully released as slight mechanical misalignments or voltage measurement errors may still produce a small input to the VCU.
+A small dead-zone is required to guarantee that the car will not move when the pedal is fully released as slight mechanical misalignments or voltage measurement errors may still produce a small input to the VCU.

 <p align="center">
   <img src="./docs/Deadzone.gif" width="50%" class="center">